-The downtown Toronto Signature Restaurants had a $SSS^{(1)}$ decline of 1.5% in Q1 2019.
-The Loose Moose continues to be impacted by increased localized competition and the aforementioned decrease in event attendance in downtown Toronto.
-The Q1 2019 $SSS^{(1)}$ for the Signature Restaurants does not include the new Reds restaurant at the Square One shopping centre in Mississauga, Ontario, which opened during Q2 2018 on December 11, 2017.
+The downtown Toronto Signature Restaurants generated SSSG(1) of 0.9% in Q2 2019 and had a SSS(1) decline of 0.4% in YTD 2019.
+The Loose Moose continues to be impacted by increased local competition and an overall decline of more than 20% in event attendance at major downtown Toronto sporting and entertainment venues in YTD 2019.
+During Q2 2019, SIR started a major renovation at The Loose Moose in downtown Toronto.
+The Loose Moose was closed for four days at the end of Q2 2019, and an additional 10 days subsequent to the quarter.
+The Q2 2019 and YTD 2019 SSS(1) for the Signature Restaurants does not include the new Reds Square One in Mississauga, Ontario, which opened during Q2 2018, on December 11, 2017.